Your digestion and your sense of well-being are more closely connected than you may think

 - Stay hydrated with water or your favourite herbal teas; Adding lemon or orange slices gives water a refreshing, cost-effective makeover

-- Eat the colours of the rainbow and sometimes you do need to supplement; For example, you can exchange white potatoes for purple ones; add beetroot to your diet or try exotic vegetables and fruits
+- Eat the natural colours of the rainbow (and we are definitely not talking about artificial food colourings here) and sometimes you do need to supplement; For example, you can exchange white potatoes for purple ones; add beetroot to your diet or try exotic vegetables and fruits

 - Make sure you have enough fibre and exercise in your diet; walking is great for centering, but you should also include higher intensity workouts to stimulate your system